About the Ranking

 Teacher qualification students

-Number of students in teacher qualification degree courses at the department.
+Number of students for teaching-qualification at the department

 Total number of students